-Step 1.
-Use a flat-blade screwdriver to slide down the ID label plate on the right rack latch and place it in a safe place.
+- Step 1.
+Remove the security bezel if it is installed.
+See "Remove the security bezel" on page 129. - Step 2.
+Use a flat-blade screwdriver to remove the ID label plate on the right rack latch and place it in a safe place.

-Figure 65.
+Figure 115.
 ID label removal

-Step 2.
-Remove the screws that secure the rack latch.

-Figure 66.
-Rack latches removal

 Step 3.
-Slide the latch backward and remove it from the server.
+Remove the two screws on the side of the server that secure the rack latch.

-Figure 67.
+Figure 116.
 Rack latches removal

 Step 4.
+Slide the latch backwards and remove it from the server.

+Figure 117.
+Rack latches removal

-If you are removing the other rack latch, do so now.
+Step 5.
+Remove the other rack latch if necessary.